wazuh/wazuh-documentation/source/installation-guide/elasticsearch-cluster/elasticsearch-multi-node-cluster.rst

 Elasticsearch multi-node cluster
 =================================

-This document will guide you to install the Elastic Stack components in a multi-node cluster.
-Please, check the :ref:`compatibility matrix<compatibility_matrix>` if you have any doubt about your OS compatibility.
+This document will explain how to install the Elastic Stack components in a multi-node cluster.
+Please, check the :ref:`compatibility matrix<compatibility_matrix>` in case of having any doubt about OS compatibility.

 .. note:: Root user privileges are necessary to execute all the commands described below.